 At the end of the day, Ben typically transitions from his prosthetic to a wheelchair.
 Having an accessible bathroom and kitchen in a Homes For Our Troops home will limit how often he has to transfer from his wheelchair, mitigating the risk of falling.
-Living in a safe, barrier-free environment will allow Ben to focus on his studies and give him more time for family and coaching youth sports.
+Living in a safe, barrier-free environment will enable Ben to focus on his studies and give him more time for family and coaching youth sports.

 Ben is grateful to be receiving a specially adapted home and promises to give back to the American people.
 “I am determined to repay the kindness and generosity my family has received by making a positive impact on the lives of others,” he says.